 The emotional aspect of training is the part many people ignore.
 Did you know that an untrained dog is a stressed dog?
 During the training sessions (especially with a poor training system) the dog may become somewhat stressed which is fine.
 This is because the dog’s knowledge is lower and when you provide information to the dog, it will help it to distressed as it learns more.

-I use play, praise reward training system which is a system based on the energy and the mindset of game play.
+I use the act of the play, praise reward training system which is a system based on the energy and the mindset of gameplay.
 Just imagine the energy or the mindset that you have when you are playing a game.
 You are, happy, focused and yet serious about the game and you are in positive mode.
 The same thing happens with the play, praise reward training system with a dog.

 The benefits of play, praise reward training system is that the dog has no idea that is being trained because the dog and the handler are focused on play and fun stuff rather than the training itself.